Soft connection in training

 Discipline specific work

-Western & English—showmanship, trail, dressage, ranch, horsemanship, jumping, and more.
-We tailor the plan to your horse’s stage and ring goals.
+Western and English disciplines including showmanship, trail, dressage, ranch, horsemanship, jumping, and more.
+Programs are tailored to your horse’s experience level and your long-term goals.

 • Pattern polish and consistency